-As I inquired from time to time as to what was taking so long, the pleasant woman at the desk told me about her own divorce, the problems she had with men, her sexual escapades and her hopes for the future.
+As I inquired from time to time as to what was taking so long, the pleasant woman at the desk told me about her own divorce, the problems she had with men, her various escapades and her hopes for the future.
 I couldn't help thinking that she was thinking I was the man of her future.
 Dream on wing-nut, I was still licking my wounds, with a 1,000 yard stare in my eyes, battle weary and beaten down.
 Women were not in my future.

 My daughter asked me why I wasn't dating and told me even though I was old I was still good looking enough to find someone.
 I asked her this question.
 "Nikki, if you went shopping for bananas would you buy a yellow banana or a brown banana?'
 She looked at me and asked, "Do you think I'm stupid?
 I would buy a yellow banana."
 I said, "Exactly, because when I go to the relationship store I always get the brown bananas.
 I'm not going to the relationship store anymore."